Women's football in Seychelles: National team

 In 1985, almost no country in the world had a women's national football team including the Seychelles who did play in a single FIFA sanctioned match between 1950 and June 2012.
-In 2006, the country did not have an official FIFA recognised senior A team, a situation unchanged by 2009.

 In 2005, they competed in a three nation tournament hosted by Mauritius, where all games were 80 minutes in length.
 They lost to Mauritius 1–4 and also to Réunion 0–9.
 Overall, they finished last, scoring only one goal in the competition.
 In 2005, Zambia was supposed to host a regional COSAFA women's football tournament, with ten teams agreeing to send teams including South Africa, Zimbabwe, Mozambique, Malawi, Seychelles, Mauritius, Madagascar, Zambia, Botswana, Namibia, Lesotho and Swaziland.
 Seychelles did not record a match in the event.

+In 2006, the country did not have an official FIFA-recognised senior "A" team, a situation unchanged by 2009.
+However, the country has an official under-17 team, the Seychelles women's national under-17 football team.
+In 2006, they had two training sessions a week but had yet to record an official FIFA recognised match.

 The country did not have a team competing in the 2010 African Women's Championship, or at the 2011 All Africa Games.
 In March 2012, the team was not ranked in the world by FIFA due to inactivity.

-The country has an official under-17 team, the Seychelles women's national under-17 football team.
-In 2006, they had two training sessions a week but had yet to record an official FIFA recognised match.
+In 2022, Seychelles have entered the FIFA/Coca-Cola Women’s World Ranking for the first time under the Singaporean head coach Angeline Chua.
+For a team to be ranked on the FIFA list, the team has to play a minimum of six international matches against ranked teams.
+On 4th April 2022, the Seychelles women's national team played its sixth international match in Singapore.